 Getting started with online retail isn’t exactly free, but you can expect to pay a lot less upfront than most other business models.
 Here are some of the expenses you can expect when starting an eCommerce business:

 If you don’t know what you want to sell yet, you should know that there are a few things you’ll want to look out for when selecting the right product.
-Not just any trinket will work.
+Not just any trinket will work and exploring a variety of different business ideas can be beneficial.

-First, to narrow down a list of potential products, consider what you’re passionate about—or at least mildly interested in.
+First, to narrow down a list of potential digital or physical products, consider what you’re passionate about — or at least mildly interested in.
 It will be easier to stand behind a product if it is something you actually care about.
 Here are some other pointers to help you find some product ideas to sell online:

 Don’t be afraid of selling a niche product.
 You could make lots of money by selling accessories for other products online, as long as the demand is there.